naparuba/tanuki-www/content/pages/docs/internals/architecture.md

 The server nodes also operate as part of a WAN gossip.
-This pool is different from the LAN pool, as it is optimized for the higher latency of the internet, and is expected to only contain other Consul server nodes.
+This pool is different from the LAN pool, as it is optimized for the higher latency of the internet, and is expected to only contain other XXX server nodes.
 The purpose of this pool is to allow datacenters to discover each other in a low touch manner.
 Bringing a new datacenter online is as easy as joining the existing WAN gossip.
 Because the servers are all operating in this pool, it also enables cross-datacenter requests.
 When a server receives a request for a different datacenter, it forwards it to a random server